 On that occasion he slept in the room above which we will see later and consecrated this Dojo with a very beautiful ceremony, a traditional Shinto ceremony in which negative spirits are driven out to the four corners of the room, which is consecrated as a temple; a ceremony that I still remember with so much emotion.
 I wrote everything down to the smallest detail so as not to forget anything of what was a very important moment for me.

 At the time I had already prepared the altar with three steps – three steps because Three is the number of spirituality, of the triangle, therefore the spiritual world.
 This is the tokoroma, which literally means tokoro, place, and ma, soul, the place of the soul, therefore the altar.
-Saito Sensei brought me on that occasion as a gift for this consecration this temple, this kamidana he bought in Kasama, a town near Iwama that has now even incorporated Iwama, and most of the furnishings we see.
+Saito Sensei brought me this kamidana on that occasion as a gift for the consecration of this temple.
+He bought in Kasama, a town near Iwama that has now even incorporated Iwama, and most of the furnishings we see.

 The kamidana is the “abode (dana) of the gods (kami)”, and has three doors and five steps in front; inside there are the votive tablets that are dedicated to the Shinto gods, and images of the deceased loved by the family: I put O’Sensei and my father there.
 On top of the kamidana I put two trays and two candlesticks which have a very important history.
 In the year in which Doshu Kisshomaru Ueshiba died, all the furnishings of Aiki Jinja were renewed; at that time I was there and I contributed with my work together with other uchi-deshi to remove what was old and to replace it with new items and renovate the home of the second Aikido Doshu.
 The discarded furnishings were all stacked on one side of the Founder’s house.